ayavilevich/evdev2hass/readme.md

 # A small Python script in a docker container to send keyboard events from a linux device to Home Assistant

-For example can use a USB keyboard connected to a Raspberry Pi as trigger of automations in your HASS based Smart Home.
+For example, you can use a USB keyboard/keypad connected to a Raspberry Pi to trigger automations in your HASS based Smart Home.

+https://en.wikipedia.org/wiki/Evdev - evdev (short for 'event device') is a generic input event interface in the Linux kernel and FreeBSD.

-The keyboard events are sent into HASS as events of type ``evdev``
+The keyboard events are sent into HASS as events of type ``evdev``.
+You can setup such events as triggers for automations.

 Example of event data in HASS: